She's got a messy brain and a messy bedroom.

 A magical and visual show complete with original music, puppets, tap dancing and even a trip to the moon!

-Performed by a d/Deaf and hearing cast and using Sign Support English.
+Performed by a deaf and hearing cast and using Sign Support English.

 Created in partnership with the ADHD Foundation.